autonomoussoftware/ethereum-transaction-indexer/README.md

 The data object has the following properties:

-- `type` can be `eth` for ETH transactions or `tok` for ERC20 token transactions.
 - `txid` is the indexed transaction id.
 - `status` can be `confirmed` or, in the case of a blockchain reorg, it could be `removed`.
-- `meta` is any other information i.e. for ERC20 tokens, it will contain the address of the token contract.

 ## License